Hyle-org/devhub-hyle/docs/developers/general-doc/transaction.md

 are updated.

 ## Example:
-For a token transfer, you sends a blob transaction with 2 blobs:
+For a token transfer, you send a blob transaction with 2 blobs:

 - A blob to validate the identity of the sender, that allows the transfer
 - A blob to effectively do the transfer